payne/slick-course/lessons/lessons.md

    def * = (artist, title, id) <> (Album.tupled, Album.unapply)
 ```

-The ```*``` method (known as the 'default projection') for a table tells Slick how to convert between the case class
-and the table columns.
+The ```*``` method (known as the 'default projection') for a table tells Slick how to convert between the case class and the table columns.

-The left side is a tuple of columns ```(artist, title, id)``` representing the three columns we want to read
-whenever we select data from the database and that we want to write whenever we insert data into the database.
+The left side is a tuple of columns ```(artist, title, id)``` representing the three columns we want to read whenever we select data from the database and the columns that we want to write to whenever we insert data into the database.

-The ```<>``` (diamond) operator is a method which is implicitly added onto tuple (a convenience method) that takes two
+The ```<>``` (diamond) operator is a method which is implicitly added onto tuple (a convenience method) that takes two function arguments:
-function arguments:

 * ```Album.tupled``` - A function that converts from the case class to a tuple of three elements (artist, title and id)
-* ```Album.unapply``` - A function that converts from a tuple into an instance of Album.
+* ```Album.unapply``` - A function that converts from a tuple into an instance of Album

-So now we have told Slick about the table name, table structure and how to read and write the ```Album``` case class
-into database format.
+So now we have told Slick about the table name, table structure and how to read and write the ```Album``` case class into database format.

 ## 475 # Tables - The Table Query

-The last part we need to define in the table query.
+The last part we need to define is the table query.

 It is defined like this:
 ```scala
 lazy val AlbumTable = TableQuery[AlbumTable]
 ```

-It is a value that is instance of ```TableQuery``` (not our AlbumTable class).
-This object provides a root object for
-creating queries on our table.
+It is a value that is an instance of ```TableQuery``` (not our AlbumTable class).
+This object provides a root object for creating queries on our table.

 ## 500 # Tables - Summary